 Part of me would have loved to keep this shop a secret because it’s that good…but most of me knew it was best to share them with you!

-I found out about The Depot many years ago while “The Hunger Games” was being filmed.
+Technically found in Concord, NC (northeast of Charlotte), I included The Depot because it’s quite famous.
+I actually found out about it many years ago while “The Hunger Games” movies were being filmed.
 Why?
 Because the set designers bought a ton of antiques at The Depot (for the scenes in District 12) – how cool is that?

 And it’s seriously a “vintage destination” for anyone doing antiquing in the southeast.
 From architectural salvage, to primitives, to midcentury modern, it’s an amazing array of treasures.